-Members of the public, of all ages, are invited to research station on specific days throughout the summer.
-At our Rock Creek Confluence, you can join in on the fun the following days:
+Members of the public, of all ages, are invited to the research station on specific days throughout the summer.
+This season, you can join in on the following days:

 Meet the researchers at the banding station at either 7:30am or 9:00am on any of the scheduled days.
 Please note that bird banding days are weather-dependent, and may be cancelled due to inclement weather.

 From Missoula, drive east on I-90 for 20 miles.
 Take the Rock Creek Interstate exit and turn right to cross the river.
 Directly across the river, turn left on Lazy Water Way.
 The east side Confluence trailhead parking lot will be to your left, down the hill.
 (View map of East Side Trailhead)

 Park in the trailhead parking lot and walk through the wooden gate.
 The banding station is an easy 15 minute walk along the old road and beside Clark Fork River (approximately a half-mile).

 Participants should wear clothing and footwear appropriate for the weather and the area's woodland riparian corridor.
 Participants are encouraged to bring binoculars, a camera, water, snacks, sunscreen, and bug repellant.